Digital transformation roadmap overview

 Legendary management genius, Peter Drucker, hit the nail on the head when he said that “culture eats strategy for breakfast.”
 Strategy is vitally important.
 But if your organizational culture isn’t aligned with what you want to achieve, it doesn’t matter how good your strategy is—your people won’t make it happen.

-It’s 2022.
-If your business doesn’t measure its strategic initiatives, you’re missing out.
-Whether you’re in the business of NFTs, non-profit, or narcotics distribution, you should set targets and measure engagement.
+Whether you’re in the business of NFTs, non-profit, or narcotics distribution, you should set targets and measure performance.
 How else can you gauge progress and be sure you’re on track to your goals?

 The best way to set KPIs is to use the SMART criteria framework: